dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

   you are using the GNU linker.
 - The *release* folder.

-  This folder holds a stand-alone version of the project’s application, suitable for redistribution to customers or other third parties without a copy of Open Dylan on their system.
+  This folder holds a stand-alone version of the project's application, suitable for redistribution to customers or other third parties without a copy of Open Dylan on their system.
 It is created when you choose the **Project > Make Release** command.